-The Petaling Jaya City Council (MBPJ), realising the need for a public library in the Petaling Jaya Township, decided to set one on the 28 February 1987.
+The Petaling Jaya City Council (MPPJ), or Majlis Bandaraya Petaling Jaya (MBPJ) realising the need for a public library in the Petaling Jaya township, decided to set one on the February 28, 1987.

 PETALING JAYA BOOK CLUB

 A pro-tem committee with Tan Sri Soong Siew Hoong as chairman was appoited on October 13, 1987 to look into th registration of the Petaling Jaya Book Club, as the library was to be called, under the Societies Act 1966.
 The purpose of the club was to foster good reading habits among the people of Petaling Jaya MPPJ by providing a conducive space for reading and borrowing books.
 In line with its commitment to setting up thepublic library, MPPJ temporarily houses the Book Club on the second floor of its building in Petaling Jaya.

 On April 1,1993, MPPJ officially took over operations of the Petaling Jaya Book Club and renamed it the MPPJ Library.
 This acquisiton clearly showed the firm commitment of the MPPJ towards intellectual development that was in tandem with the physical development of Petaling Jaya.
 Library membership reaching over 25,000 and the collection of books and materials growing from year to year, the temporary premises on the second floor of the MPPJ building became unsuitable.